 Lake View

-This post tells about how 'community areas' were
+This post is about how 'community areas' were

 established by academics on the behalf of the City of Chicago.
 Community Areas are fix entities adopted by the City of Chicago by 1930.
 Neighborhoods on the other hand are fluid areas that are located within the community itself.
 In order